While the concept of digital nomad may be somewhat new, the nomadic lifestyle isn’t.

 Some digital nomads can continue working for a specific company while they travel.
 They might deal with things like data input or accounting from a distance, for instance.
 These tasks rarely require more than the right internet connection, some communication tools, and specialist software.

-Other digital nomads focus on building a career around something that they’re good at.
+Many digital nomads focus on building a career around something that they’re good at.
 These people are freelancers, taking advantage of the gig economy to work for a wide variety of clients and companies online.
 As semi-entrepreneurial spirits, they have the extra work of seeking out clients and holding down repeat customers to consider as they earn their daily income.
 Some might use sites like Fiverr and Upwork, taking a cut to their payments for the ease of finding new jobs.

 The key to finding the right digital nomad jobs is to look for something that suits a highly active and remote lifestyle.
 You won’t be able to be a branch manager or a manufacturing floor supervisor when you’re halfway around the world.
 However, you can do things like: